IBM/docker101/lab3.md

 ```

 # How many nodes?
-Managers and workers scale differently.
+In this lab, our Docker Swarm cluster consists of one master, and two worker nodes.
+This configuration is not highly available.
+The manager node contains the necessary information to manage the cluster, so if this node goes down, the cluster will cease to function.
+For a production application, you will want to provision a cluster with multiple manager nodes to allow for manager node failures.

-For managers you want at least 3, but typically no more than 7.
+For manager nodes you want at least 3, but typically no more than 7.
 Managers implement the raft consensus algorithm, which requires that more than 50% of the nodes agree on the state that is being stored for the cluster.
 If you don't achieve >50%, the swarm will cease to operate correctly.
 For this reason, the following can be assumed about node failure tolerance.

 - 3 manager nodes tolerates 1 node failure
 - 5 manager nodes tolerates 2 node failures